This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Assessing Damage After a Frost Event

-During branch inspection, bend twigs gently; healthy ones flex while frost-killed buds snap easily.
+During tree inspection, gently bend twigs—healthy branches flex while frost-killed buds snap easily.

 Recovery Strategies for Damaged Trees

-Start with pruning damaged branches to prevent disease spread.
+Begin tree repair by pruning damaged tissue using proper pruning techniques to prevent disease spread.

 Preventing Future Frost Damage